FREE SHIPPING on orders of $85 or more

 The surname Swiney was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel.
 The name is derived from Suibhne O'Neill, who was a chieftain in Argyll, Scotland.
 His descendants migrated to Ireland as gallowglasses (mercenaries) prior to 1267.
 The three great septs of this name finally established themselves in Tirconnell in 14th century; they were known as MacSweeney Fanad, MacSweeney Banagh, and MacSweeney na dTuath, who were commonly referred to as 'MacSweeney of the Battleaxes.'
 They later became attached to the MacCarthys in the south and acquired their own territories and castles in Muskerry in County Cork.

 The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period.
 The following variations for the name Swiney were encountered in the archives: MacSweeney, MacSweeny, MacSwine, MacSwiney, MacSwyne, MacSwyny, MacWhinney, MacWhinny, MacWhinnie, MacSwiny, McSweeney, Swiney, Swinney and many more.

-Swiney Settlers in the United States in the 17th Century
+Swiney Settlers in United States in the 17th Century

-Swiney Settlers in the United States in the 18th Century
+Swiney Settlers in United States in the 18th Century

-Swiney Settlers in the United States in the 19th Century
+Swiney Settlers in United States in the 19th Century

-Swiney Settlers in the United States in the 20th Century
+Swiney Settlers in United States in the 20th Century

 The Swiney Family Crest was acquired from the Houseofnames.com archives.
 The Swiney Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.